DevonLian/PYCASTER/README.md

 That's how PYCASTER is born.

 <b> How does it works ?</b>
 It relies upon Node JS to create a lightweight server on the PI.
-You connect to the Pi, the server-side JavaScripts delivers a simple
+You connect to the Pi, the server-side JavaScripts delivers a simple webpage (index.html).
+The communication is done in real time thanks to the socket.io library.
+Your browser connects to the Pi, you send the URL you want to stream, and the Pi streams it for you through omxplayer and youtube-dl.